mneri/csv/IMPLEMENTATION.md

 start of a field (`START_FIELD` action).

 # Formats
-`mneri/csv` supports many different CSV dialects each one implemented as a _separate transition table_ and enclosed in a [`Format`](https://github.com/mneri/csv/tree/master/src/main/java/me/mneri/csv/format) implementation.
+`mneri/csv` supports many different CSV dialects, each one implemented as a _separate transition table_ and enclosed in a [`Format`](https://github.com/mneri/csv/tree/master/src/main/java/me/mneri/csv/format) implementation.

 Transition tables are implemented using `int[]` and as explained before, states and actions are encoded together: the